bistroo/vue-ssr/README.md

 # SSR for Vue 3

-> Minimalistic simple Vite wrapper to run SSR Vue 3 apps
+> Minimalistic wrapper to run SSR Vue 3 apps, based on Vite

 ## Quick Setup